somekindofwallflower/microservices-with-node-js-and-react/01_Fundamentals_Ideas_Around_Microservices/README.md

 # [Stephen Grider] Microservices with Node JS and React

-## 01. Fundamentals Ideas around Microservices.
+## 01. Fundamental Ideas around Microservices.
 <br/>

 ### What is a Microservice?